Legal Advice for Compensation Insurance Claims & TPD Payouts

 How Long Does Whiplash Last After a Car Accident?

-The extent of harm to your neck muscles determines how long your whiplash condition lasts after a car accident.
+The extent of harm to your neck muscles determines how long your whiplash condition lasts.
 Severe injuries can sometimes result in chronic whiplash, causing serious neck pain and recurring muscle spasms that impact your quality of life and lead to earnings loss.
 This type of injury could be a long-term neck condition lasting a year or more.

 Alternately, minor injuries may involve mild symptoms like a stiff neck, persistent pain, and a recovery time of a few weeks.
 Typically, the duration of this type of soft tissue injury is generally under 12 months, with most people making a full recovery.

 Regardless of the extent of your damage, when you are harmed in a car accident that was not your fault (like a rear-end car crash), you could make a CTP insurance claim for your loss.
-Contact our car accident compensation team now for informed legal advice.
+Contact our car accident compensation team for legal advice regarding your rights and entitlements.

 Learn more about CTP claims >